 Performance of routine tasks without awareness.

-Sudden and brief loss of muscle strength or tone, often triggered by strong emotions.
-Narcolepsy with cataplexy is known as type 1 narcolepsy.
+Sudden and brief loss of muscle tone, often triggered by strong emotions or certain situations.
+Narcolepsy with cataplexy is known as narcolepsy type 1.

 Complete collapse to the ground; all skeletal muscles are involved.

 Only certain muscle groups are involved.